 What was to be a 3-hour surgery ended up lasting over six hours.
 Three surgeons assisted – my surgical oncologist, a gynecological surgeon and a urology surgeon.

 The last thing I remember before the anesthesia took over was repeating Philippians 4:6 over and over again.

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.

 The surgery was difficult, but successful.
 Of course, they still had to await further biopsy results, but they were confident that they got it all.

-I had a rough recovery and ended up back in the hospital a few weeks later with an infection, but I give all the praise and glory to God that today I am cancer free.
+I had a rough recovery and ended up back in the hospital a few weeks later with an infection, but I give all the praise and glory to God that I was declared cancer free.